simonverret/simonverret.github.io/_posts/2019-02-16-tensor-network-diagrams-of-typical-neural-network.md

 Tensor network notation for (RNN)
 ---
-Here are more diagrams.
-I plan to add more descriptions in the near future, but you should nevertheless be able to read most of them right away.

 Here is a RNN's hidden unit, following the Deep Learning book, equation 10.8-10.9, unified here in a single equation:
 <p>
 \begin{align}